Jlemieux-afk/configure-ad/README.md

 <h1>Active Directory Deployed in the Cloud with MFA for extra security(Azure)</h1>

-This project outlines the implementation of Active Directory within Azure Virtual Machines and then adds MultiFactor Authentication through Microsoft Entra ID within Azure<br />
+This project outlines the implementation of Active Directory within Azure Virtual Machines.
+The idea is to set up a backend server to allow for adding computer resources as well as admin/employee users that have permission to use remote desktops for computing as long as they are a user in the domain.<br />

 - Microsoft Azure (Virtual Machines/Compute)